How to understand your life insurance policy

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Getting life insurance coverage is an important step in securing the financial health of your family if you die and can no longer provide for them.
-Understanding your policy to make sure you know how your life insurance works is the next step to maximizing its benefits.
+Getting life insurance coverage is an important step in protecting your family financially if you die and can no longer provide for them.
+Understanding your policy to make sure you know how your life insurance works is a crucial step to maximizing your benefits.

 When do you receive your life insurance policy?

-Once you sign your policy papers and pay your first premium, you’ll get either a physical or electronic copy of your policy, which lays out the fine details of your coverage.
+As soon as you sign your policy documents and pay your first premium, you’ll get either a physical or electronic copy of your policy, which lays out the fine details of your coverage.
+The life insurance agent or independent broker you worked with will make sure that you receive all the documentation regarding your policy.

-Life insurance policies have a lot industry-specific jargon, but there are a few key things you’ll need to review in your policy:
+Life insurance policies have a lot industry-specific jargon, but there are a few key things you’ll need to look for when you review your policy:

 • Your personal information: Make sure your name, birth date, and all other personal information is accurate.

-• The death benefit: The death benefit should match the amount you are purchasing.
+• The death benefit: This is the amount of money your beneficiaries receive in the event of your death.
+The death benefit should match the amount you’re purchasing.
 Check for mistakes now to avoid hiccups down the road.

 • When your policy becomes active: This is the date your coverage becomes active and your policy is in force.